Taiwanese Representative Office in Lithuania: History

+Prior to the establishment of the office, Taiwan's consular affairs in Lithuania were conducted by the Taipei Mission in the Republic of Latvia.
 Closer relations between Lithuania and Taiwan began to develop more actively after 2020 at the end of the Seimas elections.
 The agreement of the ruling coalition set out to increase support for Taiwan.
 Gabrielius Landsbergis, the new Minister of Foreign Affairs announced discussions on the Lithuanian business representative office in Taiwan, and a few months later on plans to open a Taiwanese representative office in Lithuania.
+In response to plans in opening the office, spokesperson of the Taiwan Affairs Office (TAO) of the State Council of the People's Republic of China Zhu Fenglian issued a statement urging Lithuania to strictly abide by the one-China principle and to "not send the wrong signal to Taiwanese independence forces."